Guide to Tokyo Street Food: Top 5 You Can’t Miss

 - Asadaya (Tameike Sanno): True hidden gem near Akasaka.
 You will never find this place unless you know where to go.
 Their mochi is relatively thicker compared to other places but the balance between the mochi and filling is just perfect.
-Try their beans mochi.
-The salty flavor from the beans outside surprisingly goes well with sweet red beans.
+Try their bean mochi.
+The salty flavor from the beans outside goes surprisingly well with the sweet red beans.
 You would probably not be able to find this outside of Japan.

 5. Beef Tripe Stew